uclacs143/project2/README.md

 # PART A

-To complete this part, you will need to develop a user-defined function (UDF) that provides the following functionality in an efficient and reliable manner: Tracking distinct values when (i) all the values can fit in memory and (ii) when they do not fit in memory.
+To complete this part, you will need to develop a user-defined function (UDF) that provides the following functionality in an efficient and reliable manner: for the two situations when (i) all the values can fit in memory and (ii) when they do not fit in memory.
 As you can guess, hashing will be involved.
 More precisely, you will work in this project to achieve the following goals:

 ## Assignment Goals